To submit an article online, and to check the status of your submission, you need to have an account with Journal of the Ceylon College of Physicians

 Tables should be simple and should not duplicate information in the text.

 Illustrations should be used only when data cannot be expressed clearly in any other way.
 When graphs or histograms are submitted the numerical data on which they are based should be supplied.
-Line drawings should be in Indian ink on heavy white paper or card or lazer printed.
-Other illustrations should be glossy prints.
-The top should be marked on the back.
-Staining techniques and the original magnification of photomicrographs should be stated.
+Titles and detailed explanations should not be included in the illustration and should be included in the legend.

 Patients shown in photographs should have their identity concealed in some conventional way or if the face or eyes are the point of interest, written permission, from the patient, parent, or guardian, for reproduction in a journal should be submitted.